Luv2C0d3/clojure-NDJSON-store/README.md

 # NDJSON Repository

-A Clojure library for NDJSON-based repositories with O(1) lookups through in-memory indexing.
+A Minimal Clojure library for NDJSON-based repositories with O(1) lookups through in-memory indexing.

+I created this library to have a simple NDJSON polymorphic store.
+It has just simple CRUD operations and supports polymorphic JSON objects, just specify the key to each object when creating the store.

 ## Features